Rewild The Church – Answering Your Questions!

 Why rewilding instead of regenerative agriculture?

-We argue that the Commissioners should in fact go further and reinvest some of their significant profits as grants directly to their tenant farmers to support rewilding – an initiative that could be started immediately.
-It surely cannot be the case that retired clergy want their pensions to be funded from intensively farming every last inch of the countryside until there is no nature left when other viable options exist.
+We argue that the Commissioners should invest some of their significant profits as grants directly to their tenant farmers to support rewilding – an initiative that could be started immediately.

-So, how are you trying to drive this change?
+So, how are we trying to drive this change?

 Our blog posts are written by our core team and guest bloggers.
 If you have an idea for a blog post please pitch it to us: info@wildcard.land